-A. The Discharger shall, at all times, properly operate and maintain all facilities and systems of treatment and control (and related appurtenances) which are installed or used by the Discharger to achieve compliance with conditions of this Order.
-Proper operation and maintenance includes effective performance, adequate funding, adequate operator staffing and training, and adequate laboratory and process controls including appropriate quality assurance procedures.
-This provision requires the operation of backup or auxiliary facilities or similar systems only when necessary to achieve compliance with the conditions of this Order.
+A. The Discharger shall always properly operate and maintain all facilities and systems of treatment and control (and related appurtenances), which are installed or used by the Discharger to achieve compliance with conditions of this Order.
+Proper operation and maintenance includes effective performance, adequate funding, adequate operator staffing and training, and adequate laboratory and process controls including

-- B. The Discharger must implement the following to ensure that recycled water and fertilizer are applied in use sites at agronomic rates:7 - Monitor nutrient concentrations in recycled water supplies and notify recycled water site supervisors of the nutrient concentrations of recycled water.
+- appropriate quality assurance procedures.
+This provision requires the operation of backup or auxiliary facilities or similar systems only when necessary to achieve compliance with the conditions of this Order. - B. The Discharger must implement the following to ensure that recycled water and fertilizer are applied in use sites at agronomic rates:5 - Monitor nutrient concentrations in recycled water supplies and notify recycled water site supervisors of the nutrient concentrations of recycled water.
 In the case of recycled water fill stations, customers must be notified of the nutrient concentrations in the recycled water. - 2.
-Conduct periodic inspections of end use sites. - C. Prior to any changes in the treatment facilities, the Discharger shall prepare an engineering report conforming to title 22, section 60323.
-The engineering report shall be submitted to the DDW, County DEH, and San Diego Water Board for review and response. - D. A copy of the facility operations manual shall be maintained at the plant and shall be available to operation personnel and San Diego Water Board staff at all times.
-The following portions of the operations manual shall be posted at the treatment plant as a quick reference for treatment plant operators. - 1.
+Conduct periodic inspections of end use sites. - C. Prior to any changes in the treatment facilities, the Discharger shall prepare an engineering report conforming to title 22, section 60323 of the California Code of Regulations.
+The engineering report shall be submitted to the DDW, County DEH, and San Diego Water Board for review and response. - D. A copy of the facility operations manual shall be maintained at the Facility at all times and shall be available to operation personnel and San Diego Water Board staff.
+The following portions of the operations manual shall be posted at the treatment plant as a quick reference for treatment plant operators: - 1.
 Alarm set points for secondary turbidity, tertiary turbidity, and chlorine residual. - 2.
 Levels at which flow will be diverted for secondary turbidity, tertiary turbidity, and chlorine residual. - 3.
 When to divert flow for high daily and weekly median total coliform. - 4.
-When the authorities (DDW, County DEH, San Diego Water Board) will be notified of a diversion. - 5.
-Names and numbers of those authorities to be notified in case of a diversion. - 6.
-Frequency of calibration for turbidity meters and chlorine residual analyzers. - E. The Facility shall be supervised and operated by persons possessing certificates of appropriate grade pursuant to title 23, chapter 3, subchapter 14. - F. All waste treatment, storage and purveyance facilities shall be protected against 100- year peak stream flows as defined by the County of San Diego, Department of Public Works, Flood Control Section.
+When the authorities (DDW, County DEH, San Diego Water Board) must be notified of a diversion. - 5.
+Names and numbers of the authorities to be notified in case of a diversion. - 6.
+Frequency of calibration for turbidity meters, flow meters, and chlorine residual analyzers. - E. The Facility shall be supervised and operated by persons possessing certificates of appropriate grade pursuant to title 23, California Code of Regulations (title 23), chapter 3, subchapter 14.

-7 Agronomic rates refers to rate of application of recycled water to plants necessary to satisfy the plants' evapotranspiration requirements, considering allowances for supplemental water (e.g., effective precipitation), irrigation distribution uniformity, and leaching requirement, thus minimizing the movement of nutrients below the plants' root zone.
+5 Agronomic rates refer to the rates of application of recycled water to plants necessary to satisfy the plants' evapotranspiration requirements, considering allowances for supplemental water (e.g., effective precipitation), irrigation distribution uniformity, and leaching requirement, thus minimizing the movement of nutrients below the plants' root zone.